Tcheu/craftcms-httprequest/README.md

 ## Installation

-1. Copy the "httprequest" directory into "craft/plugins".
+1. Copy the "httpreq" directory into "craft/plugins".
 2. Open the control panel and go to "Settings > Plugins".
 3. Install the "HTTP Request" plugin.

 ## Usage

-Once the plugin has been installed, you may access it through the "craft.httprequest" variable in the templates.
+Once the plugin has been installed, you may access it through the "craft.httpReq" variable in the templates.
 Here is an overview of the available methods:

 ### get